Skip to content

 Post-quantum hybrid signatures

 Every Hashproof signature is also signed with ML-DSA-65 (NIST PQC finalist) when the runtime supports it.
-The PQ signature is added as a custom assertion alongside the classical ES256 signature, so C2PA-conformant verifiers that do not yet understand ML-DSA still validate the manifest correctly.
-When ML-DSA is unavailable in the runtime, we fall back to a simulated PQ assertion that carries no cryptographic guarantee but is clearly labeled as such, so verifiers cannot be tricked into reporting it as real PQ-protected.
+The PQ signature is added as a custom assertion alongside the classical ES256 signature, so verifiers that do not yet understand ML-DSA can still validate the manifest through the Hashproof API.
+When ML-DSA is unavailable in the runtime, we fall back to a simulated PQ assertion that carries no cryptographic guarantee but is clearly labeled as such, so the API verify endpoint reports it as simulated rather than as real PQ protection.